bellobambo/mantleme/README.md

 The report opens in the dashboard drawer and can be downloaded as Markdown.

-## Track 2 approach

-MantleMe fits the Research Agent track by turning an onchain research process into a usable, reproducible product.
-It demonstrates how an AI agent can select specialized Mantle workflows, collect evidence from multiple data sources, apply consistent research guardrails, and explain both its findings and its limitations.
+MantleMe demonstrates how an AI agent can select specialized Mantle workflows, collect evidence from multiple data sources, apply consistent research guardrails, and explain both its findings and its limitations.

 The dashboard also provides a workflow other builders can extend with additional skills, protocols, indexers, or scoring methodologies.